Editise/Editise/README.md

 This tiny CMS has been created as an easy way to build microsites and brochure websites

-You can see and example of it in action here
+You can see an example of it in action here

 https://adapptesters.com